makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

   * concepts (Conia and Navigli, 2020) and
   * semantic roles (Akbik+ 2015; Di Fabio+ 2019).
 Furthermore, it could be
 * AMR formalism is that it aims at abstracting away from word forms.
 AMR graphs
-  * unanchored, i.e., the linkage between tokens in a sentence and nodes in the corresponding graph is not explicitly annotated.
+  * unanchored, ie, the linkage between tokens in a sentence and nodes in the corresponding graph is not explicitly annotated.
 Hence, the feature of being
   * initially designed for encoding the meaning of English sentences.
 Owing to
     * resources and modelling techniques focus mostly on English, while leaving